If you get kitchen hood cleaning done on a regular basis, you don’t just reduce the risks of hazards but you also save money.

 How Often Exhaust Cleaning Should be DoneThe frequency of exhaust cleaning varies from one kitchen to another.
 It depends on the volume of cooking in the kitchen.
 Another important factor is whether the stove used is wood-burning or gas.
 If you use a wood stove or charcoal stove, exhaust hood cleaning will be required more frequently.
-In fact, you’ll need hood cleaning service at the interval of every two weeks.
-There are different cleaning frequencies for 24 hours restaurants, cafeteria, hamburger restaurants, snack bars etc. Regardless of what type of restaurant you operate, you should get in touch with a reputed, commercial kitchen cleaning company and have a consultation about your specific cleaning needs.
+In fact, you’ll need a hood cleaning service at the interval of every two weeks.
+There are different cleaning frequencies for 24 hours of restaurants, cafeteria, hamburger restaurants, snack bars, etc. Regardless of what type of restaurant you operate, you should get in touch with a reputed, commercial kitchen cleaning company and have a consultation about your specific cleaning needs.
 Kitchen exhaust cleaning can never be ignored by any food establishment or restaurant.
 Routine exhaust cleaning helps you abide by the NFPA and local fire codes as well as enhance the safety of the cooking staff and the guests that come to your restaurant.
 Regular cleaning also increases the lifespan of kitchen equipment.
 If you are looking for a kitchen hood cleaning service, feel free to give APS-Hoods a quick call or shoot them an email.
-They operate in areas like Colorado, Lakewood, Aurora etc.
+They operate in areas like Colorado, Lakewood, Aurora, etc.

 Call APS-Hoods for a free estimate on your pressure washing, ventilation, sanitizing, or vent/duct/hood needs.

-How to Choose a Commercial Kitchen Cleaning ServiceKitchen exhaust cleaning is a job which comes with a lot of responsibility.
+How to Choose a Commercial Kitchen Cleaning ServiceKitchen exhaust cleaning is a job that comes with a lot of responsibility.
 If you end up working with a fly-by-night cleaning company, you can get yourself in serious trouble.
 Worse still, you may have to completely shut down your restaurant business.
-Therefore, always make sure the cleaning company you work with is well-known, reputed, qualified and trained for doing the job.
+Therefore, always make sure the cleaning company you work with is well-known, reputed, qualified, and trained for doing the job.
 Before you hire a company that provides hood cleaning, you shouldn’t hesitate to ask them a couple of questions in regard to:

 - Certification, affiliation